MaxwellKJr/strugglingprogrammer/content/blog/moving-to-mobile-development/index.md

 Now you know why I chose Kotlin over Java.
 I really have nothing against Java and its code *legacy*.

 But Kotlin is just a small part of why I chose it.
-As a developer who aims and creating visually appealing and welcoming user experiences, I feel like my skills will be best utilized and goals achieved at the same time with mobile development.
+As a developer who aims at creating visually appealing and welcoming user experiences, I feel like my skills will be best utilized and goals achieved at the same time with mobile development.
 With mobile development, one can easily become Full-Stack.
+I want to build apps that people can easily use and bond with by having them on their smartphones.
+I mean it doesn't get better than that.
+I want to build experiences that will make people say, "Yeah, I am going to pay for more features".

-### What does mobile development have that web development doesn't?
+#### What does mobile development have that web development doesn't?

 To explain this, I will have to divide this into the technical advantages and the personal advantages (monetization and all) but first, let's start with the former.

-#### Advantages of Mobile Development (App Perspective)
+##### Advantages of Mobile Development (App Perspective)

 1. Better Performance += Better User Experience
 2. Accessibility
 3. Ease-of-use (Depends on the app really)
 4. Take Advantage of Hardware Resources

-#### Advantages of Mobile Development (Developer's Perspective)
+##### Advantages of Mobile Development (Developer's Perspective)

 1. High Industry Demand for Mobile Developers
 2. Better Salaries (Mostly but not always)